-The units in Year 1 focus on foundations for effective performance, planning and performing a tribute show that demonstrates an understanding of genre and style, composition/song writing, industry awareness and the legal responsibilities of music industry workers.
+The units in Year 1 focus on developing ensemble and solo performance skills that demonstrate an understanding of technical skill, genre and style, collaboration, and planning.
+Learners will also compose simple songs and build on their awareness of creative arts careers, and the legal responsibilities of working in the music industry.